seanpm2001/book-of-examples/diff/index.md

 ```
 TODO:
 - Extending the tool to output other diff formats, such as the context format, normal format, `ed` format, RCS format and side-by-side format.
+- Extending the tool to output colors, associated with diff operations, in correspondence to different pre-set themes, with the theme name of choice specified as an optional command-line argument, and assuming a default value otherwise.
 ```